hs-yun/enigma/README.md

 A Java program that simulates an Enigma I machine, taking in initial settings from the command-line, reading plaintext from standard input, and writing ciphertext to standard output (or vice versa).

+enigma-tutorial.txt is a short write-up on the internal workings of the Enigma machine.

 ## Compilation
 ```bash
 javac Enigma.java